jaepass/commercejs-vuejs-cart/README.md

 }
 ```

-In the JSON response you can see that the added product is now given associated `line_items` details such as its
+In the json response, you can note that the added product is now given associated `line_items` details such as its
 `line_item_id`, and `line_total`.
-With this data we can now create our cart component and render out cart details like
+With this data, we can now create our cart component and render out cart details like
 a list of added items.

 ### 3. Create a cart component

 First, let's start by creating a cart item component in the components folder.
-We want to follow the same pattern to try to
+We want to follow the same pattern to try
-encapsulate small components to be consumed by bigger components.
-This way we continue to keep our application DRY as
+to encapsulate small components to be consumed by bigger components.
+This way we continue to keep our application dry as
-well as keeping our logic clean and separated.
+well and keep our logic separated and clean.

-In our components folder we'll create a `CartItem.vue` which will render each line item's details such as the item image,
+In our components folder, we'll create a `CartItem.vue` which will render each line item details such as the item image,
-name, price, and quantity.
-First, inside our script tag let's name our component and define an `item` prop:
+name, price and quantity.
+First between our script tag, let's name our component and define an `item` prop:

 ```js
 export default {